open-source-tabletop/respawn/respawn.md

 ### Reactions

 Some of the character perks allow them to perform Reactions.
 These work the same as ability actions taken during their activation but happen during another characters activation.
 Simply follow the rules provided for each reaction to know when and how these work.

-> Tickets On Sale this Friday!
-This match promises to be a brutal settling of old score as Team Inferno goes up against Team ROC in a long awaited Respawn Rematch. the winner will proceed to the Xenon Tier for the 2088 fall season.
->
-> **FragFeed Ad**

 ### Special Terrain